Imraniz733/Optimizing_Bike_Usage_Trends_for_Targeted_Marketing_and_Revenue_Growth/README.md

 These insights can inform operational decisions, such as bike availability, marketing strategies, and membership promotions, ensuring that the needs of both casual and member users are met effectively.

-## Recomendations
+## Recommendations
-- Increase the availability of classic and electric bikes during peak times and locations based on the observed demand, especially for members.
+- Cyclistic should focus on converting casual riders to annual members by promoting weekday benefits.
-- Enhance marketing efforts for docked bikes to target casual users, particularly for weekend leisure activities.
+- Increase availability of classic bikes during peak casual rider times.
-- Explore opportunities to convert casual electric bike users to members by offering promotions or benefits that highlight the convenience of membership.
+- Launch targeted marketing campaigns for casual riders during weekends.